stashedUp/experiences/docs/Goals.md

 - I hate the culture of one-man-army where one person has the knowledge of the software since he is the only person that wrote it.
 I think a good software if never final.
 It's always evolving.
 And is should.
 But it must be a collborative effort.
 Where ideas are opposed and agreed upon.
 - I also don't encourage tribal knowledge.
 This is when a particular skill set is only shared among a group of people.
 As a leader, I hate passing of a information.
 This is where I encourage documentations and healthy debates.
 - As a leader, I also want to enable others to innovate (not just for myself).
 I want to create a culture of experimentation where people can try and fail.
 I do this a lot with my team.
-- As a lead, I experimented a
+- As a lead, I proposed that each member should work an project apart from day-to-day projects (Jira stories), as a result, we found a way to cut our operating cost by 70%

 # Deploying through the pipeline involves three main phases: